Manage Your Research Identity and Track Your Impact

 Tools

-- AltmetricArticle level impacts from Altmetric are available in results from the Library search box, and from many other publishers and indexes.
+- AltmetricArticle level impacts from Altmetric are available from many publishers and indexes.
 You can also use the Altmetric bookmarklet in your browser to find a summary for articles and datasets you find online.

 - Scopus - PlumXPlumX is an altmetrics service integrated into Scopus.
 PlumX metrics for individual articles can be viewed by clicking on "view all metrics" from an individual article's landing page. https://plumanalytics.com/plumx-metrics-in-scopus/